 - Gandhi Ji ate fruit, nuts, and seeds for five years but shifted back to strict vegetarianism after experiencing health issues.
 He stated that each person should find their diet that serves best.
 Gandhi had spent decades experimenting with food, logging the results, and twitching his eating choices.
 He wrote a book titled ‘The Moral Basis of Vegetarianism’.

 - Gandhi Ji took an early pledge to avoid milk products (including ghee).
 However, after his health began to weaken, he complied and started drinking goat’s milk.
-He sometimes travelled with his goat to ensure that the milk was fresh and that he wasn’t given cow or buffalo milk.
+He sometimes traveled with his goat to ensure that the milk was fresh and that he wasn’t given cow or buffalo milk.

 - Gandhi Ji disliked being photographed.
 However, in those days, he was the only person who was photographed the most.

 - Gandhi Ji learned to perform dance and play the violin while he was studying in England.
-However, he gave up both as he felt he had no flair and also failed to learn violin.
+However, he gave up both as he felt he had no flair and also failed to learn the violin.

 - Gandhi Ji got married at the age of 13 to Kasturbai Makanji Kapadia.
 It was an arranged marriage, and he had been engaged to her since he was seven.
 Did you know Kasturbai was one year older to Gandhi Ji? and they were married for 62 years?